Our Team

 Kate Black

-Kate Black is the associate director of the Dart Center for Journalism and Trauma, a global project that encourages innovative and ethical news coverage on violence, conflict and tragedy worldwide.
-She oversees the Dart Center’s programs and activities worldwide, including the Dart Awards for Excellence in Coverage of Trauma, Ochberg Fellowships, Dart Academic Fellowships, as well as specialized workshops and trainings, public events and partnerships.
-For seven years prior to joining the Dart Center, Kate was a program officer at the Open Society Foundations where she directed the Soros Justice Fellowships and founded and directed the Katrina Media Fellowships, each $1 million grant making programs.
+Kate Black is Deputy Director of the Global Center for Journalism and Trauma, an international project that encourages innovative and ethical news coverage on violence, conflict and tragedy.
+She oversees the Center’s programs and activities worldwide, including fellowships, the Early Childhood Journalism Initiative, as well as specialized workshops, trainings, and public events.
+Prior tothe Global Center she was the longtime program director of the Dart Center for Journalism and Trauma, and a program officer at the Open Society Foundations where she directed the Soros Justice Fellowships and founded and directed the Katrina Media Fellowships, each $1 million grantmaking programs.

 Ariel Ritchin